elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-plex-radarr-sonarr-prowlarr.md

 Radarr / Sonarr are pre-configured for [Autoscan][autoscan], but you'll need to edit Autoscan's config (`config/autoscan/` in [FileBrowser][filebrowser]), and add a token for Plex / Jellyfin / Emby, in order for the autoscanning to work.

+(See [here](https://www.plexopedia.com/plex-media-server/general/plex-token/) for instructions on getting your Plex API key)

 ## Success!

 That's it!
 You've got the basic plumbing in place for "unlimited storage" from Real-Debrid, managed by the Arrs and streamed by Plex!